mithildave/HISyn_copy/README.md

 # INPOWS

 INPOWS is a workflow synthesis framework that generates the workflow expressions which can be directly executed inside a Python script.
-INPOWS referes to **i**nteractive **N**LU-**p**owered **o**ntology-based **w**orkflow **s**ynthesis.
+INPOWS referes to **I**nteractive **N**LU-**P**owered **O**ntology-based **W**orkflow **S**ynthesis.
 INPOWS allows the use of Natural Language for queries, maximizes the robustness in handling concepts and language ambiguities through an interactive ontology-based design, and achieves superior extensibility by adopting a synthesis algorithm powered by Natural Language Understanding.
 When being integrated into a FAIR data management system for HPC, INPOWS shows the efficacy in enabling flexible, robust, and extensible workflow synthesis.
 The overall framework of INPOWS is shown in the figure: [framework.pdf](https://github.com/mithildave/HISyn_copy/files/8494151/framework.pdf)

 ## Deployment